 - practice teaching and get feedback from experienced teachers

 - embark on or continue your professional development as teachers, which can enhance your CVs for both academic and non-academic careers.

 Postdoctoral researchers enrolled in the Teaching Transcript Program can sign up for and attend AI Orientation in order to complete that teaching transcript requirement.
-To sign up, postdoctoral researchers should email Sandra Moskovitz at the McGraw Center.
+To sign up, postdoctoral researchers should submit the AI Orientation Interest Form.